 Worship is meant to bring us into the presence of God.
 For us, corporate worship service is not something to endure, but rather to enjoy.
 Restoration Cornerstone views our corporate worship service as a celebration.
 In face, we use the word celebration rather than worship to describe our Sunday service.
 There are four main sections to the service: celebration (welcome), adoration (worship), proclamation (word), and exultation (works).
 This is the same format we seek to follow in our weekly cell group meetings.

-Last, but certainly not least, is prayer.
-Prayer is the infrastructure of the church that if not present will cause a diminishing effect on all of edification and evangelism that we do.
-Therefore, we call on our people to pray.
+Prayer is not preparation for the work.
+It is the work of the Church.
+Private and corporate prayer is as essential to life in God as breathing.
+We have seasons of prayer at every meeting.
 Prayer vigils, half nights of prayer, prayer walks, prayer drives, concerts of prayer, all night prayer meetings, prayer breakfasts, noon prayer meetings, personal and corporate prayer, public and private prayer, prayer in the streets, prayer on the mountains, prayer in the Spirit and prayer with the understanding that all are part of the prayer culture that helps give shape to the prayer infrastructure of RCC.
-Prayer is not preparation for the work…prayer IS the work of the church!